sjniu/RSTV/README.md

 # RSTV
-residual sparse active contour with TV norm
+The work provided a residual sparse active contour model with TV norm The code will be uploaded soon!